“Pray twice every day, being grateful for all of your blessings.” With Beau Henderson & Vidya Shetty

 Pray twice every day, being grateful for all of your blessings.
 Prayer helps us realize we need to focus on conducting life with a positive approach and do what is expected of us while leaving the rest to the Divine.
 We never know where a crisis or uncertain time is leading us.
 Everything that happens to us individually or collectively always brings about a better outcome when thought about from different perspectives, though we do not see it at that moment.

-As a part of my series about “Hw To Develop Mindfulness And Serenity During Stressful Or Uncertain Times”, I had the pleasure of interviewing Vidya Shetty
+As a part of my series about “How To Develop Mindfulness And Serenity During Stressful Or Uncertain Times”, I had the pleasure of interviewing Vidya Shetty

 Vidya Shetty is the Lead Yoga Counselor/ Ayurveda Counselor at YO1 Wellness Resort & Spa in Monticello, New York.
 She received her Bachelor of Science Degree in Ayurvedic Medicine from Gulbarga University, India and a Master of Science Degree in Yoga from Mangalore University, India.
 She is a learned, accomplished Ayurvedic physician and Yoga Coach with over 15 years’ experience distinguished by integrity and compassion and a lifelong dedication to the “Science of Life.”